Aircloak/aircloak/air/docs/content/sql/functions.md

    ...      | ...
 ```

-Note that the computed min value is anonymized - it requires a number of users to share this value, so in some cases
+Note that the computed min value is anonymized - it requires a number of users to share this value, so in many cases
 the true value will be smaller.
 Furthermore, Insights Cloak's anonymizing `min` function doesn't work on textual values:

 ```sql